-The overall calculation of Internet speeds provided by your ISP is often misunderstood by consumers.
-Internet companies do a very good job at masking their advertised speeds that are hardly comparable to what you experience.
+The overall calculation of internet speeds provided by your ISP is often misunderstood by consumers.

-When comparing Internet packages, it may seem obvious to choose 150 Mbps over 100 Mbps.
-But more Mbps do not always mean you will have a faster online experience.
+When comparing internet packages, it may seem obvious to choose 150 Mbps over 100 Mbps.
+But more Mbps does not always mean you will have a faster online experience.
 When you sign up for a package that has more Mbps, you are purchasing more capacity, not speed.

 When we as consumers think of speed, we comprehend it as miles per hour like a car’s speed.
-With the Internet, speed is measured with latency.
-The lower your latency, the faster your websites will load.
+With the internet, speed is measured with latency.
+The lower the latency, the faster websites will load.